-- Definition of set and subset

-- Elementary operations on sets, De Morgan's law, Cartesion product
+- Definition of set and subset - Elementary operations on sets, De Morgan's law, Cartesion product

-- Definition of relation

-- Relfexive, Symmetric, transitive and equivalance relation

-- Equivalence class

-- Defintion of function/ mapping

-- Onto mapping, one-one mapping and bijective mapping

 Set theory is the branch of mathematical logic that studies sets, which can be informally described as collections of objects.
 Although objects of any kind can be collected into a set, set theory, as a branch of mathematics, is mostly concerned with those that are relevant to mathematics as a whole.
-In this unit, some basic introduction of set theory along with the concept of relation and mappingare to be discussed.